KasunGamage/KasunGamage/README.md

 🏆 Things I worked on

+- ⌨ Ui-Ux development
+- ⌨ Angular version migration
-- ▶ Zoom Web Sdk Integration to the Angular APP
+- ▶ Zoom Web SDK Integration to the Angular APP
 - 📱 Zoom Integration (Cordova plugin) to the Ionic APP
 - ▶ OpenTok Integration to the Angular APP
 - 📱 OpenTok Integration (Cordova plugin) to the Ionic APP